clearlinux/clear-linux-documentation/source/clear-linux/reference/collaboration/documentation/grammar.rst

 * Attorneys-general: AG, AGs.
 * Regions of interest: ROI, ROIs.

-Plurals of Acronyms and Capitalized Product Names
+Plurals of acronyms and capitalized product names
 =================================================

 Pluralize acronyms, initialisms, and capitalized product names by